fagan2888/PrgOpenstreetmap/docs/report.md

 ###Audit Postcodes

-In Prague postcodes have 5 digits and start from 1, second digit defines district of the city.
+All Prague postcodes have 5 digits and start from 1, second digit defines district of the city.
 For example address with postcode 12000 is in the city district "Prague 2".
 However there are some non-Prague postcodes, which correspond to villages close to the city.